Wedgwood railway station: History

-The station is currently threatened with complete closure – it was formerly served by the to stopping service, but was not included as a stop on the Crewe–London Euston service ran by then-operator London Midland.
+The station is currently threatened with complete closure – it was formerly served by the to stopping service, but was not included as a stop on the Crewe–London Euston service run by then-operator London Midland.
 There were plans to have it re-opened to traffic in 2018 when the next West Midlands rail franchise started.
 This did not happen in 2018, although the new franchise tender includes proposals to reinstate either this station or Barlaston as a stop on a new Birmingham - Stoke - Crewe service.

 Access to the platforms is no longer possible as the station has been fenced off.
 Network Rail have erected signs saying the platforms are structurally unsafe.